 We’re always hearing that we could be having better sex, a better orgasm, or a better relationship.
 But how often do we hear the nitty-gritty of how we can actually better understand our deepest desires and most embarrassing questions?
 Bustle has enlisted Vanessa Marin, a licensed sex psychotherapist based in San Francisco, to help us out with the details.
 No gender, sexual orientation, or question is off limits, and all questions will remain anonymous.
-Now, onto this week’s topic: how to deal with embarrassing things that happen during sex.
+Now, onto this week’s topic: how to deal with awkward things that happen during sex.

 Q: I get embarrassed easily, so sex is pretty much a minefield for me.
 How do you suggest I prevent or deal with stuff like queefing and being clumsy during sex?